sharwari09/sp19-281-mavericks/ProjectJournal.md

 ## Week-1 (8 April, 2019)
 - Ideas: Few project ideas that have been thought and put on the table
     - A door dash kind of system for dry cleaners
+    - An online event-planning site from which you can create an event page, register attendees, and sell tickets online

 - Finalized Project
     -